Enforce Azure Active Directory Multi-Factor Authentication for Azure Virtual Desktop using Conditional Access

 Give your policy a name.
 We recommend that organizations create a meaningful standard for the names of their policies.

-Select one of the following apps based on which version of Windows Virtual Desktop you're using.
+On the right, select one of the following apps based on which version of Azure Virtual Desktop you're using.

-If you're using Windows Virtual Desktop (classic), choose these apps:
+If you're using Azure Virtual Desktop (classic), choose these apps: